Marcus Rediker: Other work

 In 2017, Rediker and playwright Naomi Wallace started production on a play based on Benjamin Lay, a Quaker abolitionist.
 The play originated from an idea Rediker and Wallace had for a joint lecture in Berlin, where an actor dressed up as Lay would interrupt the presentation and monologue.
 After conference organizers rejected their proposal, Rediker and Wallace withdrew in protest and began writing the play.
 The Return of Benjamin Lay debuted at the Finborough Theatre in June 2023.
 A one-man show, the performance features Lay — played by Mark Povinelli — plead for his return to the Quaker community.
 The play received positive reviews from critics such as Michael Billington, who praised Povinelli's performance.
 The show played until July 8, 2023.
 In April 2023, Rediker announced he would again collaborate with Tony Buba on a film chronicling the making of the play.
+Rediker is on the board of the Pittsburgh theater company Quantum Theatre.

 Scholarship

 Informed by Marxian economics, Rediker's works explore their respective subjects in systemic terms while emphasizing human class-consciousness and agency.
 Historical narratives that emphasize the plights of the poor and oppressed are known as a people's history or "history from below".

 Rediker has contended that few historians have used this narrative outside of American history, and that the struggle of the oppressed has had a largely unspoken yet considerable impact on world history.
 Though Rediker has admitted that finding primary sources from his subjects can be difficult, he says that the "history from below" approach better humanizes his subjects and offers a more detailed point of view than other historical narratives.
 Rediker regards this approach as “the most democratic and inclusive kind of history".